john-cd/rust_howto/bk/src/categories/data-structures/btrees.md

 [![std][c~std~docs~badge]][c~std~docs] [![cat~data-structures][cat~data-structures~badge]][cat~data-structures]

 `BTreeSet` is a sorted set based on a self-balancing tree, specifically a B-Tree.
-BTreeSet allows you to store unique elements in a sorted order and provides efficient operations for insertion, deletion, and lookup, with average time complexity of O(log n).
+BTreeSet allows storing unique elements in a sorted order and provides efficient operations for insertion, deletion, and lookup, with average time complexity of O(log n).

 B-Tree Set is similar to `HashSet`, but it keeps the elements sorted.